-That’s right ladies, it’s travelling time!
+That’s right, it’s travelling time!

 For R’s birthday I decided to book us a holiday to Tromso, a lovely little city in Norway that sits inside the arctic circle and has an average January temperature of -3.5 degrees.
 The sun ‘rose’ at about 11.30am and ‘set’ at about 2pm-ish.
-I say rose and set, but Tromso is just emerging from polar night and from the city it was actually impossible to see the sun at all, due to some rather large mountains.
+I say rose and set, but Tromso was just emerging from polar night and from the city it was actually impossible to see the sun at all, due to some rather large mountains.

 Flights, food and furnishings

 I fell asleep on the plane.
 By the time we arrived it was fully night time and we were greeted by snowbanks and a small flurry of flakes.
 Nothing too dramatic.
-Not being able to see Tromso at that point meant less wow and more it’s bloody freezing let’s get to the hotel as quickly as possible.
+Not being able to see Tromso at that point meant less wow and more it’s freezing let’s get to the hotel as quickly as possible.
 Our room overlooked the harbour and should have had a spectacular view of the aforementioned mountains.
-Except, it was always bloody dark, and when it wasn’t we were not in the hotel.
+Except, it was always dark, and when it wasn’t we were not in the hotel.
 So I needn’t have bothered.
 The hotel room was fine.
 The floor contained someone’s discarded water bottle, the bed came in 2 halves and when we went to tell someone that we hadn’t ordered either of those things, we found out the phone didn’t work.
 But we got some free prosecco as an apology, so that was fine too.

 Day 1 – nature and wildlife tour